Leading

 -

-you will have already covered the most important issues because it
+will have already covered the most important issues because it was arranged

 -